Refinitiv/Real-Time-SDK/Cpp-C/README.md

 ## Building ETA

 #### ETA Special Instructions
 The ETA package contains transport, decoder, encoder, and cache components.
-The transport, decoder and encoder components are closed source and is proprietary to Thomson Reuters and the source code is not included in this package.
-To facilitate the ability to build all APIs of this Elektron-SDK package a 'stub' library is provided for the closed portion of the ETA.
-This 'stub' library will allow you to build and run, but will not provide implementation for connectivity or data handling.
-To get a fully functioning ETA library please see "Obtaining the ETA Binary Package" below.
+The transport, decoder and encoder components are closed source and is proprietary to Thomson Reuters and the source code is not included
+The transport, decoder, encoder, and cache components are closed source and is proprietary to Thomson Reuters and the source code is not included on GitHub.
+The `Eta\Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.

 ####1) Build the ETA

 **For Linux/Solaris**:

 Navigate to `Eta/Impl`
--	Run `make all` to build Stub libraries and Reactor and its dependencies
+-	Run `make all` to build Reactor and its dependencies.
+This will link to the fully functional libraries provided in the `Libs` location.
--	Run `make stubs` to build only the Stub libraries
+-	Run `make stubs` to build only the Stub libraries.
+This will overwrite libraries in the `Libs` location with the compiled Stub libraries.
--	Run `make rsslVA` to build only Reactor and its dependencies
+-	Run `make rsslVA` to build only Reactor and its dependencies.
+This will link to the fully functional libraries provided in the `Libs` location.
+This is the same as the `make all` target.

-This will build both static and shared versions of the libraries.
+This will build both static and shared versions of the libraries and will build Optimized libraries by default.
+If Optimized_Assert libraries are preferred, this can be modified from within the makefiles.

+**NOTE:** If you are using shared libraries, you will need to run the LinuxSoLink or SolarisSoLink to properly soft link for versioned libraries.

 **For Windows**:

 Navigate to `Eta/Impl`
-Select the specific vcxproj for the specific library you want to build, or use the provided solution file to build in Visual Studio.
+Select the `vcxproj` for the specific library you want to build, or use the provided solution (or `sln`) file to build in **Visual Studio**.

 When building via the solution, select the configuration combination you want (Static, Shared, Debug, Release, etc) and select `Build -> Build Solution` this will create both static and shared libraries for all targets.

-NOTE: You must build the Stub libaries before building the ValueAdd libraries.

-If you have the corresponding ETA Binary Package you will not need to build the stubs.
-Please see "Obtaining the ETA Binary Package" below.

-####2) Build the ETA Examples
+####2) Build the Transport API Examples

 Navigate to `Eta/Applications`, locate the example, performance tool, or training suite you would like to build.
 Run the makefile or open and build the windows solution file (when applicable) or the vcxproj.

 ####3) Run the ETA Examples

-If you have only built the 'stub' library from above, the examples will not do much.
-In order to get full functioning behavior of ETA you will need to get the official binaries from the customer zone.
-Please see "Obtaining the ETA Binary Package" below.
+Run the application from the command line using the appropriate execution commands.
+Most applications have a help menu that can be viewed with a -? option.

 ## Building EMA